June 13th, 2021 | On The Intrinsic Bitcoin Value.

 The desired number of zeros at the beginning of the output string is a measure of the current mining difficulty.
 This parameter can be modified by the community depending on the current traffic in the network.
 Namely, if the joint computational power of all miners in the network significantly increases or decreases, the difficulty adjusts so that the miners still have a comparable chance to mine a block.

 After adding the new block to the blockchain, the miner can search for another block and append it to the previously added block.
 After 10 minutes, the miner with the longest chain of confirmed blocks wins the whole competition.
 Those blocks are then officially added to the blockchain.

 The Fairness of PoW.

-The clue of how Bitcoin works lies in the stochastic nature of the tasks.
+The clue to how Bitcoin works lie in the stochastic nature of the tasks.
 Namely, since miners look for the right nounce at random, in essence, by trial and error, PoW is probabilistic.
 The consensus confidence asymptotically approaches 100% along with every added block, although it never formally reaches 100%.
-However, in the real world scenarios, we can feel safe about the appended blocks as the probability of a malicious hacker attack in the PoW is very low and asymptotically reaches 0%.
+However, in real-world scenarios, we can feel safe about the appended blocks as the probability of a malicious hacker attack in the PoW is very low and asymptotically reaches 0%.

 In this architecture, the mining nodes solve mathematical puzzles by sampling random numbers in an attempt to find the right nounce.
 The purpose of this probabilistic procedure is to make sure that the chance for success in every node is proportional to the hashing power in that node.
 If the tasks were deterministic, the owner of the fastest node in the network would always win the competition and take it all.